qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Part III_ Alternative Programming Models.md

 technology and the advancement of human knowledge.
 Supercomputers have changed dramatically over time, and they continue to evolve at a very rapid pace.
 They have always, however, been parallel machines.
 Because of the complexity of cache coherence, it is difﬁcult to build large shared-memory machines.
 SGI sells machines with as many as 256 processors (2048 cores).
 Cray builds even larger shared-memory machines, but without the ability to cache remote locations.
 For the most part, however, the vector super- computers of the 1960s–80s were displaced not by large multiprocessors, but by modest numbers of smaller multiprocessors or by very large numbers of com- modity (mainstream) processors, connected by custom high-performance net- works.
 As network technology “trickled down” into the broader market, these machines in turn gave way to* clusters* composed of both commodity multicore processors and commodity networks (Gigabit Ethernet or Inﬁniband).
 As of 2015, clusters have come to dominate everything from modest server farms up to all but the very fastest supercomputer sites.
 Large-scale on-line services like Google, Amazon, or Facebook are typically backed by clusters with tens or hun- dreds of thousands of cores (in Google’s case, probably millions).
 Today’s fastest machines are constructed from special high-density multicore chips with low per-core operating power.
 The Tianhe-2 (the fastest machine in the world as of June 2015) uses a 2:3 mix of Intel 12-core Ivy Bridge and 61-core Phi processors, at 10 W and 5 W per core, respectively.
 Given current trends, it seems likely that future machines, both high-end and commodity, will be increas- ingly dense and increasingly heterogeneous.
 From a programming language perspective, the special challenge of supercom- puting is to accommodate nonuniform access times and (in most cases) the lack of hardware support for shared memory across the full machine.
 Today’s su- percomputers are programmed mostly with message-passing libraries (MPI in particular) and with languages and libraries in which there is a clear syntactic distinction between local and remote memory access.

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 Explain the distinctions among* concurrent*,* parallel*, and* distributed*.

-*
-  Explain the motivation for concurrency.
+## 2. Explain the motivation for concurrency.
 Why do people write concurrent programs?
 What accounts for the increased interest in concurrency in recent years?

 *
   Describe the implementation levels at which parallelism appears in modern systems, and the levels of abstraction at which it may be considered by the programmer.
   4.
   What is a* race condition*?
 What is* synchronization*?
-*
-  What is a* context switch*?* Preemption*?
-  6.
-  Explain the concept of a* dispatch loop*.
+## 5. What is a* context switch*?* Preemption*?
+6. Explain the concept of a* dispatch loop*.
 What are its advantages and disadvan- tages with respect to multithreaded code?

 *
   Explain the distinction between a* multiprocessor* and a* cluster*; between a* pro-* *cessor* and a* core*.